 Whereas some secured cards let you put down $2,000 or more and get a matching credit limit, the Mission Lane Visa features a minimum starting credit limit of just $300.
 While this is a pretty standard starting limit for an unsecured credit-building card, it’s worth keeping in mind since such a low limit means that carrying even a small balance could spike your credit utilization ratio.
 For example, if you had a $300 credit limit and the Mission Lane was your only card, a single $100 charge would put you over 30% credit utilization (a common rule of thumb is to keep your utilization below 30% to avoid hurting your score).

 Fortunately, the issuer will periodically review your account to see if you’re eligible for credit line increases, starting after six months of card membership.

 Tip: Even if you’re set on avoiding a security deposit, the Capital One Platinum Secured Credit Card is worth a look.
 It only requires a $49 refundable deposit but gives you a minimum starting limit of $200.
-Depending on your financial situation and credit-building strategy, this could be a better deal than the Mission Lane Visa card’s $59 annual fee and $300 starting limit.
+Depending on your financial situation and credit-building strategy, this could be a better deal than the Mission Lane Visa card’s up to $59 annual fee and $300 starting limit.

 Resources: How a secured card helped my score

 Relatively low annual fee for an unsecured card

 Compared to unsecured credit-building cards like the Credit One Bank® Platinum Visa® for Rebuilding Credit*, which carries a $75 annual fee in your first year (after that $99 annually, billed at $8.25 per month) and the Milestone Mastercard® – $700 Credit Limit, which carries an annual fee as high as See terms, the Mission Lane Visa is considered a good deal when its annual fee is set at a maximum of $59.